deliasi/LabReport3/LabReport3.md

 ### Third Command Line Option (Grep -o)
 This command prints the amount of matching parts to the input.
-Only the input is printed in the ouput and not words around.
+Only the input is printed in the output and not words around.
 The input is outputted as many times as it shows up within the text.

         DERRICKS-MacBook-Air:media alenooshhambarchian$ grep -o "say"  Ginny_Kilgore.txt